 1. Who is your ideal client?
 Tell her about their demographics, but don’t forget their lifestyle information (i.e. psychographics), their likes/dislikes, etc.?

 2. What is the biggest issue facing your prospect/client?
-What pushes their buttons (i.e. what’s the problem that you have a solution for)?
+What pushes their buttons and keeps them up at night (i.e. what’s the problem that you have a solution for)?

 3. What is your solution to their problem(s)?
 Keep in mind that people buy for one of two reasons: a) to gain something they do not have or b) to avoid losing something they now possess.